 25 February - Flight operations into Africa –KLM Royal Dutch Airlines KLM is one of the main operators into Africa already for many decades.
 We looked at their flight operations into Africa and safely optimizing routes while ensuring compliance.
 What has improved over the last 10-15 years?
 What opportunities are there for further improvements?
 How can you safely optimize routes while ensuring compliance?
 Our guests will be Ben Uffen – KLM flight dispatch instructor, Capt.
 Menno Kroon (Chief Pilot of KLM's Airbus 330 & Boeing 747 fleet) and Capt.
 Auke Dros (KLM Vice President of Crew Training).
 Click here to watch this episode on our YouTube channel.

 Thursday 19 May, 13:30 Central African Time (t.b.c.)
-Runway Safety Webinar with the Aviation Safety Alliance for Africa (ASAA) This event is held to celebrate Africa Aviation Week that takes place this week in Abuja, Nigeria.
-This webinar is the second in a series dedicated to supporting more and stronger runway safety teams around Africa.
+Runway Safety Webinar with the Aviation Safety Alliance for Africa (ASAA) This event was held to celebrate Africa Aviation Week that took place this week in Abuja, Nigeria.
+This webinar was the second in a series dedicated to supporting more and stronger runway safety teams around Africa.
 Your hosts for this edition will be Chamsou Andjorin and Tom Kok.
-The webinar will share best practices, lessons learned and practical tips from and for runway safety teams around Africa.
-Registration is now open - click here to register nFor more information about the Aviation Safety Alliance for Africa, click here to visit their website.
+The webinar shared best practices, lessons learned and practical tips from and for runway safety teams around Africa.
+Click here to watch a replay of this webinar on the AviAssist Youtube channel.

 Wednesday 24 August, 12:30 Central African Time (t.b.c) - Insurance and Safety This episode will look at the link between aviation insurance and safety.
 Safety performance is a key factor to mitigate increasing insurance costs.
 Without evidence that documents elite safety practices, underwriters are only human - if they do not have facts, they make fundamental assumptions based on intuition or common market perceptions.
 These assumptions can be misinformed and do not benefit operators that invest in advanced quality and safety practices.
 How can you work with your insurance broker to work on safety excellence?
 Does your insurance broker provide tools to help with your safety excellence?
 How can you maximize the benefit from your safety performance in terms of insurance renewal?